 In concert, Mr. Ketelsen made his Carnegie Hall debut with Haydn's Creation with the Oratorio Society of New York and repeated this work with Music of the Baroque in Chicago.
-In addition, he has collaborated with Esa-Pekka Salonen and the Los Angeles Philharmonic in Beethoven’s Ninth Symphony, Berlioz’s Lélio, de Falla's El Retablo del Maese Pedro, and Kaija Saariaho’s Cinq reflets au l’amour de loin, and with the Philharmonia Orchestra in Stravinsky’s Oedipus Rex.
-With the Chicago Symphony Orchestra he has sung Stravinsky’s Pulcinella under the baton of Pierre Boulez and Berlioz’s Lélio conducted by Riccardo Muti in both Chicago and at Carnegie Hall.
-Mr. Ketelsen has performed with the Saint Louis Symphony in Handel’s Messiah, the Seattle Symphony in Mozart’s Requiem under Itzhak Perlman, as well as the Orchestre National de France, the Monteverdi Choir and Orchestra, the St. Paul Chamber Orchestra, the Pasadena Symphony, the Pacific Symphony, Richmond Symphony, and Indianapolis Symphony.
-Among the newest additions to his concert repertoire is Mahler's Eighth Symphony in Madison under John DeMain and Haydn’s Harmoniemesse under Franz Welser-Möst in Cleveland.
-He was also featured in recital with Elizabeth Futral.
+In addition, he has collaborated with Esa-Pekka Salonen and the Los Angeles Philharmonic in Beethoven’s Symphony No. 9, Berlioz’s Lélio, de Falla's El retablo del Maese Pedro, Kaija Saariaho’s Cinq reflets au l’amour de loin, and with the Philharmonia Orchestra in Stravinsky’s Oedipus Rex.
+With the Chicago Symphony Orchestra, he has sung Stravinsky’s Pulcinella under the baton of Pierre Boulez, which was released on compact disc in 2010, and Berlioz’s Lélio conducted by Riccardo Muti in both Chicago and at Carnegie Hall.
+Mr. Ketelsen has performed with the St. Louis Symphony in Handel’s Messiah, the Seattle Symphony in Mozart’s Requiem under Itzhak Perlman, as well as the Orchestre National de France, the Monteverdi Choir and Orchestra, the St. Paul Chamber Orchestra, the Pasadena Symphony, the Pacific Symphony, Richmond Symphony and Indianapolis Symphony.
+Among the newest additions to his concert repertoire is Mahler's Symphony No. 8 in Madison under John DeMain and Haydn’s Harmoniemesse under Franz Welser-Möst in Cleveland.